 Public Viewing Nights

 Astronomy Nights are held on the first and third Thursday of each month that the university is in session.
-The free program begins with an indoor planetarium show at the John R. Kirk Planetarium.
-After the planetarium show Smolen Observatory will be open for telescope viewing only if the sky is clear.
-Call the observatory at 845-257-1110 to hear a message indicating if the public viewing has been canceled due to cloudy weather.
+The free program begins with an indoor planetarium show at the John R. Kirk Planetarium (tickets are REQUIRED for the planetarium show).
+After the planetarium show Smolen Observatory will be open for telescope viewing only if the sky is clear (no tickets are required at the Observatory).
+Call the Observatory at 845-257-1110 to hear a message indicating if the public viewing has been canceled due to cloudy weather.
 Visitors can participate in either the planetarium show, observatory telescope viewing, or both.

 - Planetarium shows take place in a dark indoor domed theater.

-- For large groups we recommend that you schedule a private show at the planetarium.
+- For large groups (five or more) we recommend that you schedule a private show at the Planetarium.